Effective virtual and residual properties of some arithmetic hyperbolic 3-manifolds: Arithmetic lattice bounds

 where $S'$ denotes the set $S$ minus its two smallest norm primes.
 That implies that $|S'|=|S|-2$ and that no prime contained in $S'$ can divide $2$.
 As $3,5$ are inert in $k$, Equation \eqref{eqn:Sprime} yields the upper bound $|S|\le 1/2\log_2(V)+2$, which reduces Equation \eqref{eqn:index} to $[\Gamma_{S,\mathcal{O}}:P(\mathcal{E}^1)]\le 8V^{1/2}$.
 Consequently we may take $C_{1,\epsilon}=8$.

-To compute $C_2$ and $D$, we first remark that it is clear from the proof of Proposition \ref{prop:indexbound2} that $C_2=1$ if there is only one conjugacy class of maximal orders, which is the case for our $\mathcal{A}$ since it is a matrix algebra.
+To compute $C_2$ and $D$, we first remark that it is clear from the proof of Proposition \ref{prop:indexbound2} that $C_2=1$ if there is only one conjugacy class of maximal orders, which is the case for our $\mathcal{A}$ since it is a matrix algebra over a PID \cite[Cor 2.2.10]{MR}.
 Moreover a complimentary form for $q$ is $q_c=\innp{1,1,7}$ with corresponding $\Q$--isometry

 to $q_{6,1}$.
 Therefore the congruence lattice $L(49)=(49\Z)^7$ of level $49$ is mapped into $\Z^7$ under the isometry $P$ and hence we may take $D\le 49^{42}$.
 Putting this all together we see that there is a special subgroup $\Delta<\Gamma$ of index at most $8 (49)^{42} V^{1/2}$. \end{example}